clan-lol/clan-core/docs/admins/machines.md

 * clan machine check / build (CI is missing)
 * TODO: How to join others people zerotier
   * `services.zerotier.joinNetworks = [ "network-id" ]`
-* Approve over webinterface or cli
+* Controler needs to approve over webinterface or cli

 ## Installing a New Machine